rims710/Facial-Recognition-System-/README.md

 TensorFlow (model backend)
 NumPy, Pandas, and Pillow
 TDQM, OS, Threading, Time
-These components allow smooth implementation, real-time frame analysis, and deep learning inference.
+These components allow smooth implementation, real-time frame analysis, and deep learning inference, so make sure to fulfil these requirements.